FelixKrueger/reStrainingOrder/Docs/README.md

-## SNPsplit genome preparation

-`SNPsplit_genome_preparation` is designed to read in a variant call file from the Mouse Genomes Project (e.g. this [latest file](ftp://ftp-mouse.sanger.ac.uk/current_snps/mgp.v5.merged.snps_all.dbSNP142.vcf.gz)) and generate new genome versions where the strain SNPs are either incorporated into the new genome (full sequence) or masked by the ambiguity nucleobase `N` (**N-masking**).

-`SNPsplit_genome_preparation` may be run in two different modes:

 #### Single strain mode:
 **1)** The VCF file is read and filtered for high-confidence SNPs in the strain specified with   strain <name>